baezortega/mutree/README.md

  4. __Ancestral sequence reconstruction__

     RAxML is used to perform marginal reconstruction of ancestral sequences from the input alignment and the ML tree.
-This can be a very expensive process.
-If the alignment contains sites composed only of undetermined characters ('N's) in all the sequences, a version with such sites replaced by 'A' characters in all the sequences will be generated and used as an input.
+To allow the processing of very long coding sequences, this step runs on the set of codons that contain a mutation in any of the sequences.
 Here, RAxML employs a GTR substitution model plus a Gamma model of rate heterogeneity by default (`-f A -m GTRGAMMA` configuration; see the [RAxML manual](http://sco.h-its.org/exelixis/resource/download/NewManual.pdf)).
 However, custom RAxML options for ancestral sequence reconstruction can be specified via muttree's `-a` option.
 Custom options must be specified between quotes (e.g. `-a "-m GTRGAMMA --HKY85 -M"`), and must include all the options required for running RAxML, __except__ for the options `-f`, `-s`, `-n`, `-w` and `-T`, which cannot be used.

  5. __Tree annotation__